Islandora-Collaboration-Group/ISLE/docs/install/install-production-migrate.md

 fatal: empty ident name (for <islandora@yourprojectnamehere.institution.edu>) not allowed
 ```

-* Configure your server git client but don't use the `--global` setting as that could interfere with other git repositories e.g. your Drupal / Islandora code.
+* Configure your server git client but don't use the `--global` setting as that could interfere with other git repositories e.g. your Islandora Drupal code.
     * Example: Within `/opt/yourprojectnamehere`
     * `git config user.email "jane@institution.edu"`
     * `git config user.name "Jane Doe"`